NYC Condo vs. Co-op Closings: Key Timelines and What to Expect

 • Closing (2 weeks after approval): Once the board package is approved, the attorneys for both the buyer and the seller coordinate the closing.
 This step usually happens within two weeks of the approval, provided there are no outstanding issues.
 At closing, final payments are made, and ownership is officially transferred to the buyer.

-• Mortgage Approval (4-5 weeks): For co-op purchases, securing a mortgage can take slightly longer, as some lenders are more cautious with co-op buildings.
+• Mortgage Approval (~4 weeks): For co-op purchases, securing a mortgage can take slightly longer than for condos.
 The approval process involves appraisals and underwriting, which can extend this stage.
-Keep in mind that the mortgage approval and the preparation of the board package should happen concurrently.
+NOTE: Keep in mind that the mortgage approval and the preparation of the board package should happen concurrently.

-• Board Package Preparation (3-5 weeks): The co-op board package is more detailed than that required for a condo.
-Buyers must gather financial documents, references, and personal information for board review.
+• Board Package Preparation (~3-5 weeks): The co-op board package is more detailed than that required for a condo.
+Buyers must gather financial documents, personal and professional references, and personal information for board review.
 Assembling this package can take several weeks, especially if the buyer is slow to gather the necessary documents.
 Make sure to stay in close contact with your real estate agent to avoid delays and ensure the package meets the board’s requirements before submission.

 Navigating the closing process for a co-op or condo can be complex, but with the right guidance, you can make the journey much smoother.
 Whether you're looking to buy a condo or co-op in NYC and need assistance understanding the timeline or you're ready to move forward with your purchase, I'm here to help.
 Feel free to reach out for expert guidance through every step of the process.